Alain Delon as Tom Ripley, charming American con artist and sophisticated sociopath

 Tom wears a pair of black swim trunks with bold red stripes with a gradient red fade on one outer side of each stripe.
 These short-inseam trunks are evidently fitted or have a hidden inner drawstring as there is no visible method for tightening them around the waist… which could lead to some very embarrassing mishaps for the less careful swimmer.

-Tom spends the entirety of the scene barefoot, not sporting his usual plain slip-on loafers sans socks.
+Tom spends the entirety of the scene barefoot, not sporting his usual espadrilles or slip-on loafers sans socks.
 His sole accessory is a thin gold necklace with a round gold pendant that he wears throughout the film.

 How to Get the Look